• Skip to primary navigation

 sex trafficking exhibit at National Underground Railroad Freedom Center in Cincinnati

-Unfortunately, the work to end slavery around the world is not finished.
-There are still 27 + million who suffer from being forced into slavery for sex or labor, many of these victims are children.
+There are still over 27 million who suffer from being forced into slavery for sex or labor, and many of these victims are children.

 That means that there are more slaves on the planet now than ever before.